thingsthatdothings/thingsthatdothings.github.io/_posts/2023-02-07-alberta-health.md

 ## Hospital Wait Times

+Know how much food to bring with you, and how many spare battery packs to bring with you (unless you're lucky enough to get the coveted plug-in) while sitting in the waiting room.

 + **[Alberta Health Services](https://www.albertahealthservices.ca/waittimes/Page14230.aspx/)**

 ## COVID and Influenza wastewater readings

+See the trends to see if it's heading your way.

 + **[Alberta Wastewater](https://covid-tracker.chi-csm.ca/)**

 ## CBE Absenteeism

+See the trends to see if it's heading your way.

 + **[CBE](https://cbe.ab.ca/about-us/school-culture-and-environment/health-and-wellness-in-school/Pages/coronavirus.aspx/)**